wbsoft/parce/docs/source/deflanguage.rst

 There are two helper functions that create the Pattern based on the contents of the lexicon argument:

-.. autofunction:: parce.arg
+.. autofunction:: parce.rule.arg
     :noindex:

-.. autofunction:: parce.ifarg
+.. autofunction:: parce.rule.ifarg
     :noindex:

-There are three helper functions that create a target lexicon using an
+There are is one helper function that creates a target lexicon using an
 argument:

-.. autofunction:: parce.withgroup
-    :noindex:

-.. autofunction:: parce.withtext
-    :noindex:

-.. autofunction:: parce.witharg
-    :noindex:

-And there is a helper function that calls a predicate with the lexicon argument to choose rule items:

-.. autofunction:: parce.byarg
-    :noindex:

-And a function that chooses rule items from a dictionary the lexicon argument is looked up in:

-.. autofunction:: parce.maparg
+.. autofunction:: parce.rule.derive
     :noindex: